MateuszMielniczuk/arch-linux-snapshots/POST_INSTALLATION.md

 sudo pacman -Syu
 ```

-## 🔒 Security <a name="#security"></a>
+## 🔒 Security <a name="security"></a>

-### Firewall <a name="#firewall"></a>
+### Firewall <a name="firewall"></a>

 The simplest and most popular firewall is `ufw`.
 Below is the basic installation with pacman and setup.
 First it is good to stop `ufw` before configuration or make sure that it is not running.
-This is basic setup allowing only ssh and http ports to be accessed from outside.
+This is basic setup allowing only SSH and HTTP ports to be accessed from outside.

-Install UFW with command
+Install UFW with command:

 ```sh
 sudo pacman -S ufw